Tens of thousands of Algerians call on Bouteflika to step down

 A weak and divided opposition faces high hurdles in mounting an electoral challenge.
 Since the long-ruling FLN party again picked Bouteflika as its presidential candidate, several parties, trade unions and business groups have endorsed him.

-Reporting by Lamine Chikhi, Hamid Ould Ahmed and Tarek Amara; Writing by Ulf Laessing; Editing by William Maclean and Raissa Kasolowsky
+Reporting by Lamine Chikhi, Hamid Ould Ahmed, Zohra Bensemra, Abdelaziz Boumzar, Tarek Amara and Ulf Laessing; Writing by Ulf Laessing; Editing by William Maclean and Raissa Kasolowsky